Rounding it up

-And we’re biased — obviously! — but it’s worth saying again: Taking full advantage of your KOHO prepaid Visa account and its great savings tools can help you manage your expenses.
+And we’re biased — obviously! — but it’s worth saying again: Taking full advantage of your KOHO prepaid Mastercard account and its great savings tools can help you manage your expenses.
 It’ll take some time, but with consistent work, you can get your spending to a more manageable level.
 You got this!

 Gaby Pilson is a writer, educator, travel guide, and lover of all things personal finance.
 She’s passionate about helping people feel empowered to take control of their financial lives by making investing, budgeting, and money-saving resources accessible to everyone.